It all started in 1953, when Rolland E. Heermance,

 on a Wednesday afternoon, followed by four concerts on Wednesday through

 Saturday nights.
-Our home base has always been the White Church in
+Our home base has always (with few exceptions) been the White Church in

 Grafton, VT.
 The concert at this charming old church is the highpoint for

 most of the men.
 The acoustics there are hard to beat, and our unbroken